HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 ## Conclusion

-At the end of this 2020 analysis, here are some things that stood out for us.
+We've touched on some observations throughout the chapter, but as a reflection on the state of markup in 2020, here are some things that stood out for us:

 {{ figure_markup(
   caption="Percent of pages with a quirky doctype.",